2026

-THE ECHO OF EXISTENCE
+THE ECHO OF THE METAMORPHOSIS, 2025

 Bringing my paintings into nature is a way of connecting again — with the elements, with nature, this breathing world that surrounds us.
 It’s a gesture of returning, of placing what was made indoors back into the wider field it belongs to.
 Our world is not separate from nature.
 It’s shaped by it, moved by it, and made of the same shifting forces.
 By placing my work among trees, stones, wind, and light, I open a dialogue, I listen, I remember: I am not outside this world, but deeply woven into it.